-The federal education law - the Every Student Succeeds Act - requires the identification of the lowest performing public schools and schools with low performing student groups in each state.
-Each state outlined their plans for this new federal accountability system, in which the state detailed their accountability indicators, and methodologies for scoring and reporting performance on the indicators in plans submitted to the US Department of Education.
-Wisconsin's plan was approved by the US Department of Education in January 2018, and DPI began the state administrative rulemaking process in February 2018.
-Preliminary identifications are expected in December 2018.
+The federal education law - the Every Student Succeeds Act (ESSA) - requires the identification of the lowest performing public schools and schools with low performing student groups in each state.
+Wisconsin's plan was approved by the US Department of Education in January 2018.

-The ESSA Accountability system ultimately functions as a federal identification system in which there are two identification categories, and two types of identifications within each category.
+The ESSA Accountability system ultimately functions as a federal identification system in which there are three identification categories:

 - Comprehensive Support and Improvement (CSI)

 - CSI-ATSI Conversion